-Mr. Illert obtain his B.Sc.
-(Hons) in Applied Mathematics from Flinders University, South Australia.
-In 2004 he commenced a Ph.D. in linguistics at the University of Western Sydney, reconstructing and salvaging extinct south-east-Australian Aboriginal languages.
-His publications at the time were an element of that work but they also had a strong link to local Aboriginal communities.
-Mr. Illert is active in those communities, serving as Secretary of the Northern Illawarra Aboriginal Co-op and working with several Aboriginal corporations that have been at the forefront of Native Title claims in the Illawarra and Blue Mountains region since 1993.
-All told, Mr. Illert has several published books and scholarly papers on the topic of the Australian Aboriginal language, including one produced in collaboration with Andrew Allison of the School of Electrical and Electronic Engineering at the University of Adelaide.
+Dr. Illert obtained his B.Sc.
+(Hons) in Applied Mathematics from Flinders University, South Australia, and in 2013 his PhD. from the University of Western Sydney.
+In 2004 he commenced his Ph.D. studies in linguistics at that university, attempting to reconstruct and salvage 'extinct' south-east-Australian Aboriginal languages.
+Dr. Illert's publications at the time were an element of that work, whilst also including strong links to local Aboriginal communities.
+From the 1980s Dr. Illert was active in those communities, serving for a time as Secretary of the Northern Illawarra Aboriginal Co-op and working with several Aboriginal corporations on Native Title claims in the Illawarra and Blue Mountains region.
+Dr. Illert has several published books and scholarly papers on the topic of the Australian Aboriginal language, including one produced in collaboration with Andrew Allison of the School of Electrical and Electronic Engineering at the University of Adelaide.

-This web site exists to promote and disseminate the linguistic findings of Mr. Illert.
+This web site exists to disseminate the linguistic findings of Dr. Illert.
 His publications specifically relating to Proto-Australian, or including elements of his research in this area within the body of the work, include:

 Abstract: The 1/x frequency distribution is known to researchers ranging from economists and biologists to electronic engineers.
 It is known to linguists as Zipf's Law (Zipf, 1949) and has recently been shown not to be a consequence of the Central Limit Theorem (Troll & Graben, 1998), leaving an "unsolved problem' in information theory (Jones, 1999).
 This 1/x distribution, associated with scale-invariant physical systems (Machlup & Hoshiko, 1980), is a special case of the general power law xλ arising from the Lagrangian L(x, (x)) = x1-λ2 and, as λ need not be an integer, some related research understandably involves fractals (Allison et al., 2001).
 The present paper generalizes this Lagrangian to include a van der Waals effect.
 It is argued that ancestral Aboriginal language consisted of root-morphemes that were built up into, and often condensed within, subsequent words or lexemes.
 Using discrete-optimization techniques pioneered elsewhere (Illert, 1987; Reverberi, 1985), and the new morpho-statistics, this paper models lexeme-condensation in ancestral south-east Australian Aboriginal language.